hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [13:16:32](#164458539251KQrhz:gitter.im) <hiiamboris (NOT THIS ONE)>:
-what surprises you here? í ½í¸‰
+what surprises you here? ğŸ˜‰

 [13:16:58](#164458541853LbGwm:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
 Here noting, the problem is only with understanding objects)